 One of the worst side effects of Black Friday is tunnel vision, when you just start grabbing everything in sight.
-Do you need this scarf?
+Do you need this sweater?
 Nope.
-Wait, is that lady looking at this scarf?
-Do you need that lady to not have this scarf?
+Wait, is that lady looking at this sweater?
+Do you need that lady to not have this sweater?
 Sold!

-The Internet: Still the Only Place for Shopping in Your Underoos
+The Internet: Still the Best Place for Shopping in Your Underwear